standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

 ## Create FHIR examples

 We're now going to add a FHIR example that conforms to our profile.
+This step adds an example file to the directory you created in the first step.
 Since the details creating FHIR examples are out of scope for this tutorial, we're going to supply one for you.

-Create a subdirectory called **`examples_myFhirExamplesFolder`** under the `myExampleC6` folder.

 ```
 Directory:  cimpl